ArunHub/sapient-ssr/README.md

 ## React server side rendering

+To run the applicaton ,
+-> npm run dev

 ##### learnings:
 - ssr is for faster first page load and SEO.
 Because in normal react app , when you visit view source of the page. it will not show the rendered page since it is  in javascript so only throguth process of rendering from server , google can fetch details from the page and do SEO